SQL Server Migration Assistant

-Microsoft SQL Server Migration Assistant (SSMA) is a tool to automate database migration to SQL Server from Microsoft Access, DB2, MySQL, Oracle and Sybase.
+Microsoft SQL Server Migration Assistant (SSMA) is a tool designed to automate database migration to SQL Server from Microsoft Access, DB2, MySQL, Oracle, and SAP ASE.

 Getting SSMA Support

 Help and support for Microsoft SQL Server Migration Assistant (SSMA):